minter/rod_the_bot/README.md

 ## About This Project

 Now that my primary social media home is [Bluesky](https://bsky.app), I wanted to bring in some in-game NHL updates into the timeline.
-This bot leverages the [NHL StatsWeb API](https://gitlab.com/dword4/nhlapi) to pull live game data, and post updates to Bluesky.
+This bot leverages the new [NHL API](https://gitlab.com/dword4/nhlapi/-/blob/master/new-api.md) to pull live game data, and post updates to Bluesky.
+[Here's a video](https://www.youtube.com/watch?v=wjo68W2qkqw) about reverse-engineering the API.

 The project leverages my previous work with a Twitter bot to post automated goal calls to Twitter.
 It was written to power the Carolina Hurricanes Bluesky account [@canesgameday.bsky.social](https://bsky.app/profile/canesgameday.bsky.social), but should be configurable for accounts following any NHL team.